DOV-Vlaanderen/pydov/README.md

-# dov-pydownloader
+# pydov

-A python package to retrieve data from Databank Ondergrond Vlaanderen (DOV)
+A Python package to download data from Databank Ondergrond Vlaanderen (DOV).